Abkaplesh02/DevTinderPrep/homework1.md

 -install JSONwebtoken<br>
 -In login API , after email and password validation, create a Jwt token and send it to user in cookie<br>
 -read the cookie inside your profile API and find the logged in user<br>
+-userAuth Middleware<br>
+-Add the userAuth middleware in profile APi and new sendConnectionrequest API<br>
+-Set the expiry of JWT token and cookies to 7 days<br>

 Ques1=>What happen if we send request and dont send any response in it?